manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

   cataloguing of datasets

-The overarching goal is to enable an up-to-date national view of protections to inform conservation planning, infrastructure planning, decision-making, research, and progress tracking toward national and international commitments.
+The overarching goal is to enable an up-to-date national view of protections to inform planning, decision-making, research, and progress tracking toward national and international commitments.

 <br>